 3. Quick Movements or Strains

 Occasionally, abrupt motions such as throwing your arms, swiveling excessively as you sleep, or prolonged periods of inactivity or positional shifts might cause strain and stress in your neck.
-Other than this, after a few days, you may experience this problem due to specific sports or accidents.
+Due to specific sports or accidents, you may experience this problem after a few days.

 How Common is Cervical Spondylosis?

-Surprisingly cervical spondylosis is very common nowadays.
-The constantly hectic work routines and disrupted sleep cycles has led cervical problems to creep into our lives quite easily.
+Surprisingly, cervical spondylosis is very common nowadays.
+The constantly hectic work routines and disrupted sleep cycles have led cervical problems to creep into our lives quite easily.
 Cervical issues can get worse as we get older.
-Hence, we need to be careful about our health and try to get such issues diagnosed early in stage.
+Hence, we must be careful about our health and try to get such problems diagnosed early in the stage.

 Over 85% of those over 60 suffer from cervical spondylosis.
-Early diagnosis will let us address these issues with sufficient time.
-A research that was published in the Journal of the American Geriatrics Society indicates that males are more likely than women to have cervical spondylosis.
+Early diagnosis will allow us to address these issues with sufficient time.
+Research that was published in the Journal of the American Geriatrics Society indicates that males are more likely than women to have cervical spondylosis.

 Why is it more Common in Men?

-There are a number of possible explanations for why males are more likely than women to develop cervical spondylosis:
+There are several possible explanations for why males are more likely than women to develop cervical spondylosis:

 Occupation